Do you want to learn how to cut successfully? Do you want to lose fat and keep your muscle?

 How Much Are You Eating?

-And how do you figure it out?
-First, you need some way to track your food intake.
-Fortunately, these days, there is any number of food tracker apps you can download and use for this purpose.
+Now there are many food tracker apps you can download and use for this purpose.
 They are not 100% accurate, but any of the most popular ones should be accurate enough for your purposes.

-Once you have your food tracker of choice set up, you need to record everything you put into your mouth.
-Anything containing calories, that is.
-This means pretty much everything except plain water, black coffee, tea, and zero-calorie diet soda.
+Once you have your choice of food tracker, you need to record everything you put into your mouth that provides calories.
+That means pretty much everything except plain water, black coffee, tea, and zero-calorie diet soda.

 Don’t Lie To Yourself